bahorn/klude2/README.md

 This is used in my project [skp](https://github.com/bahorn/skp) and as the payload for my [UEFI bootkit](https://blog.b.horn.uk/posts/grabit/).

+Check out my article in [tmp.0ut #4](https://tmpout.sh/4/5.html) for an explainer on how this works.

 ## Usage

 First, we need to get a copy of the kallsyms from the target kernel: